Joaquin-Murillo/LLM_Literature_Review/README.md

 * Emerging Technologies: The rise of mobile computing, web development, artificial intelligence, and cloud services shifts the demand toward languages suited for these fields.
 * Regulatory Changes: Legal requirements for security and data protection can make certain languages less favorable.

-2. Economic Shifts
-* Dot-com Bubble Burst: Economic downturns can lead to reduced investment in certain technologies, affecting the languages associated with them.
-* Globalization: The global spread of technology can either promote a language (through international adoption) or marginalize it if it's not globally supported.

-3. Cultural and Educational Influences
+2. Cultural and Educational Influences
 * Education Curricula: The programming languages taught in schools influence which languages new developers learn and use.
 * Open Source Movement: The rise of open-source software has boosted languages that support collaborative development.